 - King Alfred Hotel

 - Holiday Inn Express - Barrow-in-Furness

 Barrow’s history is explored at the Dock Museum, an impressive glass and steel structure built over a Victorian graving dock.
 It features a magnificent display of model ships plus a social history gallery telling the story of Barrow’s rapid expansion.

 The Forum is a mid-sized theatre and arts venue opposite Barrow’s magnificent Victorian Town Hall.
-It offers a regular programme of music, comedy, and dance events and also houses Barrow Tourist Information Centre.
+It offers a regular programme of music, comedy, and dance events.

 Kids will enjoy a trip to the South Lakes Wild Animal Park.
 Close to Dalton-in-Furness it is one of the UK’s leading conservation zoos.

 Barrow Park is a municipal park with bowling greens, a café, miniature railway, putting green, boating lake, a skate park, and children’s play area.
 The Park leisure centre is also here and features two swimming pools, a sports hall, all-weather pitch, and gym.